 For thin cuts of steak:

 If you’re cooking thinner steaks on the Blackstone, then you won’t be able to flip them very often without sacrificing the crust.
 Instead, you should place your thinner steaks down on the griddle and let them cook on the first side to develop that deep crust.
-Then, flip them to the second side and continue to cook until done to your liking.
+Then, use tongs and flip them to the second side and continue to cook until done to your liking.

 That is, if you like a crust on your steaks.